Conterra® President Dennis Francis Recognized by Six Texas Universities for Engineering Achievements

 About Conterra Telecom Services

+Conterra Telecom Services, headquartered in Charlotte, NC, is a national provider of facilities‐based broadband services for schools, wireless carriers and select enterprises that require bandwidth intensive, carrier‐grade data, video and voice transport services primarily in outer suburban and rural markets.
 Privately owned, Conterra was established by the founders and members of management of Vanguard Cellular Systems, Inc., which became one of the first and largest independent cellular companies in the United States.
-Started in 1982, Vanguard designed, built and operated its own point‐to‐point microwave transport systems to support wireless voice and data traffic within its mostly rural cellular networks throughout the country which are now part of AT&T Mobility.
-For more information about Conterra, visit www.conterra.com or call: 800- 634-1374.
+Started in 1982, Vanguard designed, built and operated its own point‐to‐point microwave transport systems to support wireless voice and data traffic within its cellular networks throughout the country which are now part of AT&T Wireless.
+For more information about Conterra, visit www.conterra.com or call: 7049361800.